pktgen/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.9.10  - Reformat the code and get ready for the next release of DPDK.
+ - 2.9.9   - Update the init screen output to not screw up DPDK screen output.
  - 2.9.8   - Fixed the crash when using the sequence packets.
  - 2.9.7   - Changed all rte_zmalloc to rte_zmalloc_socket calls and change seq_pkt support.
              The fix for multiple cores accessing seq_pkts was to allocate memory and copy